-Assuming you like to expand your knowledge of other places and cultures, you should consider visiting a museum during your time in Saint George's.
-You can click on the museum names for complete information.
+In case you like to explore other people and places, you should consider visiting a museum during your time in Saint George's.
+Click on the each name to read complete information.

 Grenada National Museum: The Grenada National Museum is housed in an old army barracks and prison that was originally built in 1704.
 The museum is located off Young Street, and is a quaint locale, but filled with a great deal of interesting information about island history and culture.

-Another common landmark for vacationers is Fort Frederick.
+Another landmark worth visiting is Fort Frederick.
 It is located in southeastern Saint George's.
 Fort Frederick was built in the late 1700's by the French after they took the island from the British.
 While its history may not be particularly unique, the ruins offer a bit of intrigue, and the views from the top are fantastic.

 Westerhall Rum Distillery: This old distillery is home to various artifacts and relics of the old Grenada, before tourism was the major industry.
 The site features a variety of presentations on the rum making process, as well as a few samples.

-Take a moment to read the following chart for information concerning historical sites in and around Saint George's.
+Be sure to look at the chart below for more information about historical sites in and around the area.